ahancock1/Han.EntityFrameworkCore.Repository/README.md

 # Han.EntityFrameworkCore.Repository

 	A generic repository pattern for entity framework core that exposes CRUD functionality and async methods.

 ## Installation

     Install-Package Han.EntityFrameworkCore.Repository

+## Changes

+### Version 1.2

+	- Changed includes to support EntityFrameworks 'ThenInclude' and 'Include' eager loading.
+This requires a change to the 'All' for repository.

+		'
+            return All(
+				predicate: predicate,
+				includes: s => s.Include(i => i.Teachers).ThenInclude(i => i.Qualifications));
+		'

+	- Updated to latest version of EntityFrameworkCore

 ## Documentation

 ### All

 	Filters the DbSet based on a predicate, sorts in ascending order, skips a number of entities and returns the specified number of entities.
 Includes specifies which related entities to include in the query results.

 ### AllAsync

 	Asynchronously filters the DbSet based on a predicate, sorts in ascending order, skips a number of entities and returns the specified number of entities.
 Includes specifies which related entities to include in the query results.

 ### Any

 	Determines whether any entities in the DbSet satisfy a condition.

 ### AnyAsync

 	Asynchronously determines whether any entities in the DbSet satisfy a condition.

 ### Create

 	Inserts the specified entities into the DbSet.

 ### CreateAsync

 	Asynchronously inserts the specified entities into the DbSet.

 ### Delete

 	Removes the specified entities from the DbSet.

 ### DeleteAsync

 	Asynchronously removes the specified entities from the DbSet.

 ### Get

 	Retrieves the first entity from the DbSet that satisfies the specified condition otherwise returns default value.

 ### GetAsync

 	Asynchronously retrieves the first entity from the DbSet that satisfies the specified condition otherwise returns default value

 ### Update

 	Updates the specified entities in the DbSet.

 ### UpdateAsync

 	Asynchronously updates the specified entities in the DbSet.

 ## Usage